 There are very few people in my life that I have met who I define as a person who is true to themselves, and I can confidently say that Audrey is one of those few people.
 I cannot recommend Audrey highly enough as a college counselor, friend, and overall person who has benefited me in so many aspects of my life.
 Beyond her infectious confidence in her ability to help you no matter how lost you feel, Audrey has something truly special: a genuine, curious literary spark, which turns every project she tackles into a showstopping one.

-Ilias Hwang, Marshall High School Class of 2021 / University of Southern California Class of 2025
+Ilias Hwang, University of Southern California Class of 2025

 I’ll start by noting that Audrey is one of the best all-around human beings I have ever met.
 I connected with Audrey relatively last minute in the middle of college application season (not the best way to leverage her talent), as I was feeling completely overwhelmed by the chaotic tornado of ideas and personal traits that I had to somehow channel and structure into a compelling essay (well, many essays).
 From the first time I talked to her, one thing became very clear: she knows exactly what she’s doing and does it exceptionally well.
 In addition to her invaluable help with my essays, she offered great insights into which schools would best fit me and was able to make me truly excited about other top-tier schools I hadn’t really considered before.
 She also showed me how to paint the best picture of myself on everything in addition to the essays (Common App activities and honors).